Project Cost Management Best Practices

-Without a proper cost management, the company could lose money as expenses surpass benefits.
+Without having a proper cost control system in place, a company could lose money as expenses surpass benefits.
 Another matter is that you may inaccurately invoice your clients.
 All this causes a faulty budget and an inability to alert when you’re overspending.

-According to PMBOK Guide, Project Cost Management has four processes
+Many processes can be recommended for effective cost management.
+According to the PMBOK Guide, Project Cost Management has four processes

 1. Planning Cost Management

 2. Estimating Costs